zqygg/zqygg.github.io/index.md

 ---

 # Personal information
-I am a grade 3 undergraduade at USTC，interested in arithmetic geometry and number theory.
+I am currently an undergraduade student at USTC，interested in arithmetic geometry and number theory.

 <br/>